Tienstra/Tienstra/README.md

 ### Hi there 👋
-I am a Research Assistant in Statistics.
-Just sharing some fun projects with you.
+I am a Research Assistant (Phd Student) in Statistics.
+I am currently funded by the SFB 1294.
 <!--
 **Tienstra/Tienstra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.